SouthernPark/Malloc/README.md

     On success, sbrk() returns the previous program break.
 (If the break was increased,
     then this value is a pointer to the start of the newly allocated memory).

+    The previous means the address before we move the program break.

     On error, (void *) -1 is returned, and errno is set to ENOMEM.

     intptr_t: signed integer type capable of holding a pointer to void.